mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 If the counter opens before coffee or pastries are ready, customers are waiting around.
 If the bakers start too late, the baristas run out of food to sell.

-You could manually tell each team when to start, but that means constant coordination.
-Or you could set up a simple system — ovens start baking at 5:00, baristas begin prepping at 5:30, the counter opens at 6:00 — so it all happens in the right order without you micromanaging it every day.
+You could manually tell each team when to start, but that means constant coordination, or you could set up a simple system — ovens start baking at 5:00, baristas begin prepping at 5:30, the counter opens at 6:00 — so it all happens in the right order without you micromanaging it every day.

 That’s orchestration.
 The tasks don’t change — you just ensure they happen in sync, reliably.